Species names in all available languages

 Account navigation Account navigation

 The Northern Wheatear is one of very few breeding passerines in North America that migrates to the Old World; nearly the entire global population overwinters in sub-Saharan Africa.
-Breeders from Alaska and the Yukon (oenanthe) reach Africa by migrating westward across the whole of Asia and the Middle East, whereas leucorhoa from eastern Canada make epic trans-Atlantic flights eastward.
+Breeders from Alaska and the Yukon (oenanthe) reach Africa by migrating westward across the whole of Asia and the Middle East, whereas leucorhoa from eastern Canada makes an epic trans-Atlantic flight eastward.

 The remarkable seasonal journeys of this species have contributed to it becoming a model for the study of migration (5, 6, 7).
 Subspecies oenanthe and leucorhoa differ in features related to migration, particularly size and physiology, and are good subjects for research because both are abundant as migrants in western Europe, can be captured with relative ease and are readily maintained in captivity.